rioshen/assessment-project-redis/README.md

 ##### Source Code Security Model

-Redis is written in ANSI C and works in most POSIX systems like Linux, BSD, OS X and Solaris without external dependencies.

 In a classical Redis setup, clients are allowed full access to the command set, but accessing the instance should never result in the ability to control the system where Redis is running.